 Train Hopping Arizona

 We cruised towards Flagstaff and sparked up a joint for the ride past Valle.
 The last time I smoked was in Colorado when I visited my boy, James.
 So after a few puffs it kicked in quickly making me feel like I rode on the short bus.
 We talked about our lives and traveling until we reached the mall outside of Flagstaff where hundreds of trains pass through town each day.
 He let me out at a pull off towards the roadside where I staked out in the bushes for hours until night fall.
 I crossed the road and slept in the bushes next to the train tracks in a semi-lucid stupor, awakening every two hours to check my pack and surroundings.
 Around 2 AM a loud, screeching noise approached.
 Metal-on-metal ground together equivalent to the sound of chalk screeching against a blackboard.
 I sat up, alert and ready to approach the train.
 It reached a halt and then started shunting together a few cars in the yard.
 I made a run for it alongside the dark highway checking the cars as I snooped by through the shadows of the yard.
 I tiptoed up the steep, gravel, incline and found an open boxcar, which I hopped up into.
 The cold floor touched my ass sending chills throughout my body.
 I waited, antsy for it to move and afraid of getting caught, since I did not know where I was going or what I was doing.
 Butterflies flew around in my stomach and I felt woozy with all the adrenaline pumping through me.
 I waited patiently in anticipation for this beast to move as my eyes fluttered due to lack of sleep.
-As I nodded on and off, suddenly, the train started up, slowly rolling through the yard and I burst out into a huge grin, ready for anything ahead.
+As I nodded in and out, suddenly, the train started up, slowly rolling through the yard and I burst out into a huge grin, ready for anything ahead.
 Quickly, the junk train picked up speed as I cruised through the night on my first freight train.
 I whizzed by the open desert as my eyes adjusted to the night sky, my hand clinging to the boxcar door, the breeze hitting my face like a wind tunnel and I just smiled.
 Blurs of stars cast out into the bright sky as the train sped down the track towards the unknown.

 The train stopped on a few occasions and my heart thumped in fear, but eventually it moved after shunting together a long series of other junk cars along the track.
 I traveled over 330 miles through the Sonoran desert into New Mexico where I hopped off the boxcar at mile marker 2 right outside the Belen Yard.
-The yard was blown up with security, ATVs, lights and tons of workers making it hard to infiltrate, but I found a back road that meandered alongside the train yard and stealthily watched through the shrubbery at trains rolling through.
+The yard was blown up with security, ATVs, lights and tons of workers, making it hard to infiltrate, but I found a back road that meandered alongside the train yard and stealthily watched through the shrubbery at trains rolling through.
 Farmland stood by the yard as I walked through dirt roads finding my way to the tracks by night fall.
 I ran across the tracks finding refuge in the bushes across the yard.

 I tried my luck catching on the fly on a few Intermodal trains that headed out of the yard, but every time I clasped my hands onto the ladder and pulled myself up onto the porch, my eyes only saw the running wheels underneath the cars, no floor existed.
 So I hopped off and tried again, two and three times, without any luck and pulled a muscle in my leg.
 I grabbed my leg in pain and gasped for breath as I looked around the yard for security.
 Around the bend I saw lights and the revving sound of an ATV off in the distance.
 I panicked and ran for the woods using all my energy as I threw myself in the bushes, covering my heavy breathing with the palm of my hand as I crouched underneath a cocoon of dead branches next to the tracks.